starkware-libs/starknet-specs/README.md

 # Tooling

 When developing the schema, you can validate the OpenRPC schema file, by running the provided script.
-Note this requires node.js installed.
+Note that this requires node.js be installed.

-The command:
+The follwoing command runs a validation on the `api/starknet_api_openrpc.json` schema file:
 ```
 ./validate.js api/starknet_api_openrpc.json
 ```

-will run a validation on the `api/starknet_api_openrpc.json` schema file.
-If everything is ok, an appropriate message is displayed; otherwise errors are output to standard error.
+If everything is OK, an appropriate message is displayed.
+Otherwise, errors are output to standard error.